vojtechsanda/vite-react-template/README.md

 });
 ```

-##### Translation extraction
+##### Translation Extraction

-- Extraction will take all the Intl translations throughout the code and export them into `/src/lang/messages/{locale}.json`
+- Extraction will gather all the Intl translations throughout the code and export them into `/src/lang/messages/{locale}.json`.
-- The file for the primary language will be filled, the other ones will be empty (ids with empty strings)
+- The primary language file will be filled, while the others will have empty strings as IDs.
-- Once you fill the other languages, the translations will persist future extractions
+- Once you fill the other languages, the translations will persist future extractions.
-- When you remove a translation from the application, it will be removed from all the translation files during the next extraction
+  Removing a translation from the application will remove it from all translation files during the next extraction.

 ```sh
 pnpm translations:extract
 ```

-## Featured libs
+## Featured Libraries and Tools

 - [Vite with TypeScript](https://vitejs.dev/)
 - [shadcn](https://ui.shadcn.com/)